Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Method

-\textbf{Multi-classifier learning.} A natural way to minimize Eq.~\ref{eq:gfsl_implementation} implements a stochastic gradient descent step in each mini-batch by sampling one GFSL task, which contains a $K$-shot $N$-way training set together with a set of test instances $(\x_j, \y_j)$ from $\cal{S}$.
+\mypara{Multi-classifier learning.} A natural way to minimize Eq.~\ref{eq:gfsl_final} implements a stochastic gradient descent step in each mini-batch by sampling one GFSL task, which contains a $K$-shot $N$-way training set together with a set of test instances $(\vx_j, \vy_j)$ from $\cal{S}$.
 It is clear that increasing the number of GFSL tasks per gradient step can improve the optimization stability.
-Therefore, we propose an efficient implementation that utilizes \emph{a large number of} GFSL tasks to compute gradients.
+With this observation, we propose an efficient implementation to utilize \emph{a large number of} GFSL tasks for gradient computation.
 Specifically, we sample two sets of instances from \emph{all} \textsc{seen} classes, \ie., $\mathcal{D}^\calS_{\mathbf{train}}$ and $\mathcal{D}^\calS_{\mathbf{test}}$.
-Then we construct a large number of joint classifiers $\{ \hat{\mathbf{W}}^z = \mathbf{W}^z_{\calC} \cup \hat{\U}^z_{\calS - \calC} \mid z = 1,\cdots,Z \}$ with different sets of $\calC$, which is then applied to compute the averaged loss over $z$ using Eq.~\ref{eq:gfsl_implementation}.
-Note that there is only one single forward step to get the embeddings of the involved instances, and we mimic multiple GFSL tasks through different random partitions of the ``fake'' few-shot and ``fake'' many-shot classes.
-In the scope of this paper, \acastle variants always use \emph{multi-classifier learning} unless it is explicitly mentioned.
-With this, we observed a significant speed-up in terms of convergence (see Appendix~\ref{sec:appendix-multi-classifier} for the ablation study).
+Then we construct a large number of joint classifiers $\hat{\mathbf{W}}^z$ with either \castle or \acastle on different sets of $\calC$, which is then applied to compute the averaged loss over $z$ using Eq.~\ref{eq:gfsl_final}.
+Only one single model forward is required to get the instance embeddings.
+We mimic multiple GFSL tasks through different random partitions of the simulated few-shot and many-shot classes.